nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

 * Presentation compensation
 * Drift compensation

-The presentation compensation makes all the headsets play audio at the same time, even if the packets containing the audio frames are not received at the same time on the different headsets.
+The presentation compensation makes all the receivers play audio at the same time, even if the packets containing the audio frames are not received at the same time on the different receivers.
 In practice, it moves the audio data blocks in the FIFO forward or backward a few blocks, adding blocks of *silence* when needed.

 The drift compensation adjusts the frequency of the audio clock to adjust the speed at which the audio is played.
-This is required in the CIS mode, where the gateway and headsets must keep the audio playback synchronized to provide True Wireless Stereo (TWS) audio playback.
+This is required in the CIS mode, where the source and receiver devices must keep the audio playback synchronized to provide True Wireless Stereo (TWS) audio playback.
 As such, it provides both larger adjustments at the start and then continuous small adjustments to the audio synchronization.
 This compensation method counters any drift caused by the differences in the frequencies of the quartz crystal oscillators used in the development kits.
 Development kits use quartz crystal oscillators to generate a stable clock frequency.
 However, the frequency of these crystals always slightly differs.
-The drift compensation makes the inter-IC sound (I2S) interface on the headsets run as fast as the Bluetooth packets reception.
+The drift compensation makes the inter-IC sound (I2S) interface on the receivers run as fast as the Bluetooth packets reception.
 This prevents I2S overruns or underruns, both in the CIS mode and the BIS mode.

 See the following figure for an overview of the synchronization module.